lukenorberg/ase220-a2/README.md

 Clarissa Hornback
 * Created the load more pagination page
-* Modified css file for the load more page
+* Modified css file for the load more button